 - 9.02 Any Class Champion Band, if not among the highest scoring Bands performing in Finals, will be invited to perform in exhibition at the opening or closing of the Finals competition.
 The Director or representative of each such Band should attend the meeting of Finalist Directors (see Section 9.04). - 9.03 Immediately following the announcement of Finalist Bands, a required meeting for the Director or representative(s) of each Band competing and exhibiting in Finals will be held in an area designated at each site.
 It is encouraged to bring Drum Majors, as logistics for Finale will be discussed (14.02).
 The Performance schedule will be finalized based on a pre-draw conducted at the Band Check-in process prior to Preliminary Performances.
-The top 7 scoring Bands from Prelims will be assigned the last 7

-Performance times in numerical order according to the pre-draw.
+The top 7 scoring Bands from Prelims will be assigned the last 7 Performance times in numerical order according to the pre-draw.
 The next 7 will be assigned the first 7 Performance times in numerical order according to the pre-draw.

-- 9.04 Non-Finalist Bands will need to purchase tickets for their students to watch Finals.
-Pricing for group purchase of non-finalist Bands is given in the Final Packet sent out a month prior to each event.
-Director Name Badges are valid for general admission stadium seating.
+In the event of a 14th place tie, the process will be adjusted to top 7, second 8 (or similar, according to the number of finalists). - 9.04 New for 2021: Directors have asked us to find a way to allow students to return at no cost to watch their peers perform in sessions in which they are not performing.
+We are pleased to make this student-centered opportunity available at all Bands of America Championships.
+Performing students are admitted free at Super Regional Finals and opposite day Prelims.
+Field Passes will be valid for general admission both days of Prelims.
+Staff Name Badges are valid for general admission stadium seating.
 Adults that had a Prelims Field Pass will need to purchase a ticket to enter the stadium for Finals. - 9.05 Super Regional Championships will feature a full Band "Olympic style" retreat with each of the finalist Bands and Class Champion exhibition Bands.
 The Awards Ceremony will operate the same as a Regional Finals Awards Ceremony (see Section 6.05).

-Section 10: Super Regional Championships - Application and Ticket Cooperative
+Section 10: Super Regional Championships - Registration

 Bands of America Super Regional Championships are open for enrollment on a first come, first served basis up to the maximum enrollment established by BOA.
-Enrollment can be up to eighty (80) Bands.
+Enrollment can be up to eighty-four (84) Bands.
 There are no qualifying contests to attend.
 All high school Bands are eligible.
 See Section 1.01 on Eligibility.

-Applications must be signed by both the Director and school principal or superintendent and be accompanied by the full Participation Cooperative Fee (or a half-fee deposit with the balance to be paid by May 15).
-Bands that have not paid the full fee by May 15 will forfeit their performance draw.
-If all fees are not paid by May 31, the application will be cancelled without refund.

-As part of the Participation Cooperative, Bands will receive twenty (20) Friday and Saturday Prelims tickets and twenty (20) general admissions Finals tickets.
-Bands may then use these tickets as they choose, either selling or giving them to parents and boosters.
-Each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).
-These are included as part of the Participation Cooperative Fee.
+Registration is complete once an application form has been submitted, a consent form signed by the band director and school administrator, and the Participation Cooperative (enrollment) Fee has been paid (or a half-fee deposit with the balance to be paid by May 15).
+Bands that have not paid the full fee by May 15 will forfeit their Performance draw priority.
+If fees are not paid by May 31, the application will be canceled without refund.
+For applications submitted after March 31, the deposit option is not available, and the full fee must be submitted.
+As part of the Participation Cooperative, each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).